Explore Home Schooling in Minnesota Today

 Once you’ve made the decision to homeschool your children in Minnesota, it’s important to follow the proper procedures for registering your home school with the local district.
 This ensures that you comply with Minnesota’s homeschooling laws and regulations, and allows you to provide your children with a high-quality education at home.

-See also Uncover Top Colorado Home School Programs Now
+See also Top Home School Programs in Maryland for Education

 To register your home school, you need to inform the superintendent of your local school district about your intent to homeschool your student(s).
 This can be done by using the Initial Registration Form for Unaccredited Nonpublic Schools, including Home-Schools, provided by the Minnesota Department of Education.
 Alternatively, you can report the necessary information in another manner as specified by your local district.